PaulTaylor/AdventOfCode/README.md

 # Advent of Code

-My solutions for advent of code .
+My solutions for advent of code.

-Tests can be run by calling pytest from the project root.

-`pipenv run pytest`

-The code for each challenge can be run with the following command-line:
+Python solutions for 2020 and 2021 can be found in the python branch.

-`pipenv run python -m advent_2021.day_01`
+Rust solutions in the rust branch for 2022.